traditional solid fuel marine cookstove

 - Cast Bronze Sea Rail Cornerposts with 1/2" brass rails.

-- For Wood & Coal - 3/8" cast iron firebox linings for coal, shaker grate & SS ash pan,
+- For Solid Fuel - 3/8" cast iron firebox linings for coal use, shaker grate & SS ash pan,

 - SS Oven thermometer, adjustable SS oven rack, full circular "oven mode" flamepath.